Table of Contents

-For instance, ESP guitars often have a mahogany body, maple and mahogany neck, and an ebony fingerboard.
+For instance, ESP guitars often have a mahogany body.
+Plus a maple and mahogany neck, and an ebony fingerboard.

 Although, closer inspection reveals several noticeable changes.
 Still, LTD guitars are guaranteed to be high-quality instruments.
 This is just a result of ESP’s attempts to keep LTD guitars as cheap as possible.

-This means that they will often be cheaper than their ESP equivalents, but this does not mean that they are lower quality.
+This means that they will often be cheaper than their ESP equivalents.
+But this does not mean that they are of lower quality.
 They still use ESP’s high standards despite being mass-produced using pre-made parts.

 On the other hand, ESP’s own exclusive pickups are used in the cheapest models of LTD. These components don’t perform as well as Seymour Duncan pickups.

 They can sound a bit bland and are simple to miss.
-Especially if your ears are accustomed to hearing better tone from more popular pickup manufacturers.
+Especially if your ears are accustomed to hearing a better tone.
+Primarily from more popular pickup manufacturers.

 Unfortunately, LTD guitars don’t sound exactly as good as their ESP equivalents.
 They just don’t have a remarkable style, force, and clarity players have grown accustomed to in ESP.

 ESP guitars are substantially more expensive than LTD models.
-Even the most premium and expensive models from LTD will cost a lot less than the most entry-level ESP guitars.
+Even the most premium models from LTD will cost a lot less than the most entry-level ESP guitars.
 This is, without a doubt, the most significant drawback to purchasing ESP guitars.

-|ESP USA Eclipse Limited Edition||$3599.00|
+|ESP USA Eclipse Limited Edition

 |LTD EC-Black Metal

-|ESP E-II Horizon||$2799.00|
+|ESP E-II Horizon

-|LTD M-1007 HT||$1299.00|
+|LTD M-1007 HT

 If you’re looking for a high-quality, high-performance guitar, then ESP is the way to go.
 ESP guitars are premium instruments built to last, so you’ll be able to enjoy them for years to come.

-These guitars are similar to ESP models but made with lower-end materials.
+These guitars are similar to ESP models, but made with lower-end materials.
 They’re still built well and can sound great.
 Plus, they’re a lot more budget-friendly than ESP models.

 Are LTD guitars worth it?